 - The photo of the attorneys draws focus to them and away from the headline.
 You don’t want to distract visitors from the most important element on the page.
 It also doesn’t give the visitor anything they can directly relate to.
 To build trust with visitors, consider using a photo of one of your attorneys with one of your clients that you’ve helped.

 - The logo in the navigation area is massive.
 Every pixel above the fold is precious real estate.
-If this firm reduced the size of their logo, they could have fit some social proof above-the-fold on mobile.
+If this firm had reduced the size of its logo, it could have fit some social proof above the fold on mobile.

 Live Chat

-If you’re going to have live chat on your website—customize it like The Champion Firm has.
-Don’t let your chat widget take over too much of the screen.
+If you're going to have a live chat on your website—customize it as The Champion Firm has.
+Don't let your chat widget take over too much of the screen.

 It should be there so the visitor can easily access it but don’t ruin their experience while they’re doing research.

 The Champion Firm uses a photo of their lead attorney next to the chat, making it more inviting.
-People naturally gravitate toward human faces and while the visitor may not actually talk to that attorney, it signals to people that when the start a conversation, it’s going to be with a person and not a chatbot.
+People naturally gravitate toward human faces, and while the visitor may not actually talk to that attorney, it signals to people that when they start a conversation, it's going to be with a person and not a chatbot.

 One thing that could have made their chat widget better is if it waited to popup until after the visitor had been on the page for 10-15 seconds or appeared after they’ve scrolled down the page a bit.